Chronology of Jesus’ Public Ministry

 Jesus and the twelve …

-(1) After the Feast of Tabernacles ended (Tishri 15-22; end of Sep.
-28 AD), at which their attendance was required.
-This date does not fit as well because after the Feast of Tabernacles there is only about a 30-day break before planting season for fall crops begins, lasting about two months, and the olive harvest has not finished.
+(1) After the Feast of Tabernacles ended (Tishri 15-22; approx. end of Sep.
+28 AD), at which the attendance of all Jewish men was required.
+This date does not fit as well because after the Feast of Tabernacles there is less than a 30-day break before the cultivation and planting of some grain crops began (lasting about two months), and the olive harvest had not yet finished.

 OR

-(2) After the Feast of Dedication (Kislev 25-Tevet 2; first of Dec.
-28 AD), when there was about a 60-day Winter break in cultivating and harvesting.
+(2) After the Feast of Dedication (Kislev 25-Tevet 2; approx. first of Dec.
+28 AD), there was about a 45-60 day Winter break after part of the grain planting season and the end of the olive harvest.
 It is not recorded or required that they attended this feast, though they did attend it the following year (Jn 10:22).

-• IF they left after the Feast of Tabernacles, then their two by two missions possibly spanned a little over 4 months (Oct. thru most of Feb.)
+• IF they left after the Feast of Tabernacles, then their two by two missions possibly spanned less than 30 days (Oct.– Nov.)whichmost likely was not enough time for foot travel based on 20-25 miles per day.

-• IF they left after the sowing season (Nov. thru Dec.), then their two by two missions may have spanned about 6–9 weeks (approx. Jan. and most of Feb.)
+• IF they left after the planting season (Nov. – Dec.), then their two by two missions may have spanned about 45-60 days (approx. Jan. and most of Feb.).

 The twelve returned shortly and reported back to Jesus